-In just 2-3 short days we lost 2 very well known, iconic celebs to suicide.
+In just 2-3 short days we lost 2 very well known, iconic celebs to Mental Health Issues and Suicides.

 Kate Spade & Anthony Bourdain